tradingstrategy-ai/top-framework/README.md

 - Redis: Used to track started/ended tasks

-The task tracking backend is abstract: If you do not want to use Redis you can replace the 100 lines of backend Python code easily.
+The task tracking backend is abstract: If you do not want to use Redis you can replace with your own solution as the interface is only few lines of Python.

 # Overview